Is HubSpot right for you? Are you using it to its full potential?

 It all comes back to your buyer personas: what are their pain points, business challenges, and drivers for change?
 Once you have this information, you can start creating content that really does resonate with your target audience.

-OK, here’s the kicker: even if you create a B2B content marketing strategy, there’s no guarantee that your content will generate views, traction, leads, sales – at least, not until you create stuff that’s unique and interesting.
+OK, here’s the kicker: even if you create a B2B content marketing strategy, there’s no guarantee that your content will generate views, traction, leads, and sales – at least, not until you create stuff that’s unique and interesting.

 It’s all well and good writing blogs, eBooks, etc – but if you’re saying the same thing your competitors or other businesses are saying, people won’t get any value from it.